Bharathkumar-2006/Header-Sentinel/README.md

 ## Check security headers on a target website

-I did this tool to help me to check which security headers are enabled on certain websites.

-The tool is very simple and it's the result of few minutes of coding.

-It just check headers and print a report about which are enabled and which not

-I think there is a lot to improve, and I will be grateful if somebody wants to help
+Built this quick CLI tool to scan websites for essential security headers like CSP, HSTS, X-Frame-Options, and more.

+It fetches HTTP responses, analyzes key headers, and generates a clear report showing what's properly configured vs. missing or weak.

+Minimalist design from a short coding session - perfect starting point for contributions like JSON export, batch scanning, or advanced validation rules.

 ## How to run: